-84.34 RCW, provide that it is in the best interest of the state to maintain, preserve, conserve, and otherwise continue in existence adequate open-space lands and to assure the use and enjoyment of natural resources, wetlands, farmlands, riparian areas, and scenic beauty for the economic and social well-being of the state and its citizens.
-The Protected Property constitutes "open-space land" as defined in such statute and is enrolled in the state's Current Use Open Space Taxation Program.

-- The Skagit County Comprehensive Plan (2007) "seeks to manage growth by protecting natural resource lands, open space and rural areas, and establishing Urban Growth Areas..."
-Skagit County's Comprehensive Plan provides the policy basis for retaining open space, maintaining and enhancing natural resource lands, and protecting and regulating critical areas as required by the Growth Management Act, Chapter 36.70A RCW.
-Critical areas are regulated by the Critical Areas Ordinance of Skagit County (CAO), Chapter 14.24 SCC, and are defined as "wetlands, aquifer recharge areas, frequently flooded areas, geologically hazardous areas, and fish and wildlife habitat conservation areas."
+- 5.1 The legislatively declared policies of the State of Washington, in Chapter 84.34 RCW, provide that it is in the best interest of the state to maintain, preserve, conserve, and otherwise continue in existence adequate open-space lands and to assure the use and enjoyment of natural resources, wetlands, farmlands, riparian areas, and scenic beauty for the economic and social well-being of the state and its citizens.
+The Protected Property constitutes "open-space land" as defined in such statute and is enrolled in the state's Current Use Open Space Taxation Program. - 5.2 The Skagit County Comprehensive Plan (2007) "seeks to manage growth by protecting natural resource lands, open space and rural areas, and establishing Urban Growth Areas...."
+Skagit County's Comprehensive Plan provides the policy basis for retaining open space, maintaining and enhancing natural resource lands, and protecting and regulating critical areas as required by the Growth Management Act.
+Chapter 36.70A RCW.
+Critical areas are regulated by the Critical Areas Ordinance of Skagir County (CAO), Chapter 14.24 SCC, and are defined as "wetlands, aquifer recharge areas, frequently flooded areas, geologically hazardous areas, and fish and wildlife habitat conservation areas."
 SCC § 14.24.010.
 As the CAO notes, "[s]ome of these areas, such as geologic hazards and frequently flooded areas, are critical because of the hazard they represent to public health.
 Others, such as fish and wildlife habitats and wetlands, are critical because of their public value."
-SCC § 14.24.010. - 5.3 The Protected Property contains wetlands regulated by the Skagit County CAO Wetlands Protection Standards.
+SCC § 14.24.010.

+- 5.3 The Protected Property contains wetlands regulated by the Skagit County CAO Wetlands Protection Standards.
 SCC § 14.24.230.
-Guemes Island is designated as a Category I Critical Recharge Area.
-SCC § 14.24.310.
-It is also designated as such in the 2010 Guemes Island Sub-Area Plan, Policy 2.7.
-The northern portion of the Protected Property is located within a Wellhead Protection Area governed by Washington Administrative Code 246-290-135. - 5.4 The Protected Property is located on Guemes Channel.
+The Protected Property is in an area designated as a Category I Aquifer Recharge Area.
+SCC § 14.24.310 - National Estuarine Research Reserve, an area of 11,000 acres of estuary located in Puget Sound.
+The Reserve contains open waters, eelgrass beds, intertidal bays, uplands, freshwater sloughs, and high salt marsh.
+The National Estuarine Research Reserve System is designated to protect and study estuarine systems.
 The Washington State legislature in RCW 90.71.200 has recognized that "Puget Sound...and the waters that flow to it are a national treasure and a unique resource.
 Residents enjoy a way of life centered around these waters that depends upon clean and healthy marine and freshwater resources."
-The Guemes Island Proposed Shoreline Zone for the Protected Property is Rural Conservancy, with the purpose "to protect, conserve and restore ecological functions, natural resources and valuable historic and cultural areas" and is appropriate for low-impact use (Guemes Island Sub-Area Plan).